 These Coho typically run about 3-6 lbs (18″-24″) with limit catches of 20-30 fish not at all uncommon.
 Gorging themselves on baitfish, Coho are putting on weight quickly after a long winter and usually by sometime in June – with the numbers of Coho diminishing a little, but the catch including other species of fish – Coho can approach weights of 7-10 lbs+.
 Windycitysalmon crews can also hook into a fair number of large Chinook Salmon and Steelhead (Rainbow) Trout during this time of year as well when we find ourselves fishing deeper, overlapping waters inhabited by all three species (Coho, Kings, and Steelhead).
 In this regard, Captain Rick will try his best to give you a shot at these other fish as well when the conditions arise.

 Each spring is different though.
-Some seasons there are big schools of Coho off Waukegan in early April and other seasons it begins in early May.
-But if there is one kind of fishing that you can count on in the spring, is excellent Coho fishing near Waukegan in May.
+Some seasons there are big schools of Coho off Waukegan in early April and other seasons the coho arrive in early May.
+But if there is one kind of fishing that you can usually count on in the spring, is excellent Coho fishing near Waukegan in May.
 For those seasons where we don’t yet have large numbers of Coho in April, Captain Rick will orient the spread in the direction for Brown and Lake Trout.
 Many April trips have resulted in outstanding, limit hauls of heavy Brown and Lake Trout.
 These are hard fighting fish in frigid, shallow water and are outstanding for the smoker.
 If you have ever wished to exclusively fish only for Brown Trout, April is the time.

 Moving into later June, the lake usually begins to stratify with cold water – which salmon and trout primarily inhabit – descending deeper and fish tend to be less concentrated.
 This time of year starts to yield more mixed catches of fish from Coho in the 4-8lb class as well as continued, good Lake Trout numbers as well as Steelhead being caught in the 5-16lb range.
 Chinook Salmon are starting to be caught in increasing numbers as well.
 This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often very nice too.